bmedicke/playlister/readme.md

 ## installation

 * install youtube-dl
-* copy playlister to somewhere in your path and make sure it's executable
+* copy playlister to somewhere in your path
-* add the above mapping to ranger
+* optionally add a mapping for ranger

 ## ranger integration